nestjs/docs.nestjs.com/content/recipes/swagger.md

 #### Working with enums

-To be able for `SwaggerModule` to identify an `Enum`, we have to manually set the `enum` property on `@ApiModelProperty` with an array of values..
+To be able for `SwaggerModule` to identify an `Enum`, we have to manually set the `enum` property on `@ApiModelProperty` with an array of values.

 ```typescript
 @ApiModelProperty({ enum: ['Admin', 'Moderator', 'User']})
 role: UserRole;
 ```

-`UserRole` enum can be defined as following snippet:
+`UserRole` enum can be defined as following:

 ```typescript
 export enum UserRole {